-No matter how much stuff you own, moving is always a pain.
+Moving a website to a new domain name is just like all those aggravating moves in your 20s before you settle down.
+No matter how much stuff you own, it’s always a pain.
 You’ve got to get everything in boxes, hoping it’s all perfectly protected and safe.
 Schlepping everything over to your new residence is only part of the struggle — next comes unpacking and setting up your new home.
 Things inevitably get lost, broken, or shoved into a closet and forgotten until the next move.

 When you want to relocate a website to a new domain, unfortunately, the digital move can frequently contain many of the same headaches.
 But at least you can skip the manual labor in favor of a few careful steps that will minimize the disruption to users and your bottom line.

 From database backups to DNS records, we’ve laid out five simple steps — complete with a handy shortcut — to move your site without harming your SEO.
 Keep reading to learn more, or skip ahead to learn more about the process.

 1. Find a Host That Will Help You Migrate

 Why struggle through all the work of moving a website to a new domain name if you can find a trustworthy organization full of experts who will do it for you?
 Sure, you may like your current hosting provider and are really looking to just switch domains — but when was the last time you compared hosts’ prices, features, and performance?